top of page

 Then it took a high resolution screenshot of each and saved it with a specific descriptive name that the blockchain crew used to do their magic, before moving onto the next one.

-AI Skin designer
+Skin designer

 I later created an updated version where I used Unreal's savegame feature to remember player's setups.
 In this video I'm skipping through some of my favourite creations.